Skip to content

 How Much Is Child Support in North Dakota?

-If you make $60,000 a year in North Dakota, child support for 1 child is estimated at $730 per month ($8,760 per year) based on the ND Guidelines (NDCC 14-09-09.7).
+If you make $60,000 a year in North Dakota, child support for 1 child is estimated at $730 per month ($8,760 per year).
 This assumes the other parent earns approximately $36,000/year.
-Actual amounts depend on both parents' incomes, custody arrangements, and additional expenses.
+Actual amounts depend on both parents' incomes, custody time, and add-on expenses (child care, health insurance).

 North Dakota Child Support Estimates by Income (2026)